Duration

 Delivering the GRASP programme to your patients

-In this activity, we will see the various components of patient education and advice provided in the GRASP programme such as beliefs about shoulder pain, activity and pain and fear-avoidance behaviour.
+In this activity, we will see the various components of patient advice provided in the GRASP programme such as beliefs about shoulder pain, activity and pain and fear-avoidance behaviour.

-In this activity, we will briefly introduce the GRASP patient information booklet.
-You can download a copy at the last step of this training.
+In this activity, we will briefly introduce the GRASP patient advice booklet.

-In this activity, we will discuss about the GRASP exercises that are recommended to help rotator cuff related pain.
+In this activity, we will discuss about the exercise component of the GRASP programme.

-In this activity, we will explain how to use action planning and goal setting as behavioural strategies to encourage patients' adherence to GRASP exercises.
+In this activity, we will explain how to use action planning and goal setting as behavioural strategies to encourage patients' adherence to the GRASP exercises and facilitate self-management.

 In this activity, we will discuss about providing discharge advice to your patients.